Please find more information on the cookies here

-This present period of being confined is incredibly difficult but it also opens up the space and opportunity to revise old habits in the way we live and to get to know the people who are always around us anew.
-One of the most beautiful aspects of this is the strength that holds a family together.
+Being confined in our homes during the lockdown period not only brought difficulties but also opened up the space and opportunity to revise old habits in the way we live and to get to know the people who are always around us anew.
+One of the most beautiful aspects of this is experiencing the strength of the family.
 Our daily routine simplifies the relationship between family members.
 Valuable moments and important sentences go unnoticed because we have no time for them and because the family keeps running like a well-oiled machine anyway.
-The increasing restrictions imposed upon us because of the Coronavirus are making people, family members, turn towards one another.
-Moments linger, sentences are formed into texts, we look into each other’s eyes and there is time to pay attention.
+The increasing restrictions imposed upon us because of the Coronavirus made family members and people in general turn towards one another.
+We preserve important moments, some sentences have formed into texts, we looked into each other’s eyes and there was time to pay attention.

-The virtual mini tour below presents paintings about families and children, in which the strength that holds families together is present as well as the subtle innocence and profundity of childhood underlying everyday life.
+The virtual mini tour below presents paintings about families and children, in which the strength that holds families together is present along with the subtle innocence and profundity of childhood underlying everyday life.

-In each of the descriptions below we have formulated questions that might provide the opportunity to gain experience and embark upon an adventure even while stuck at home.
-The works of art speak to us all, and are always open to interpretation: the answers and ideas stay with you, are about you and for you.
+The questions under each of the descriptions were formulated at the start of the lockdown in order to provide the opportunity for everyone to experience life and embark upon an adventure even within four walls.
+We believe that much can be learnt by answering them even now, when the restrictions have been lifted.
+The experiences of the lockdown can now be lived for real.
+The artworks speak to us all and are always open to interpretation: the answers, the thoughts and the questions of ‘now’ will stay with you, are about you and for you.